 While my best friend was grilling sirloins at Ponderosa Steakhouse and after I’d already tried filling “Papa,” “Mama,” and “Teen” baskets at the A&W restaurant in Ithaca, NY, I went down to Herson’s Funeral Home and asked the esteemed Mr. Matthew J. Herson himself for a job.

-He hired me for $3.33 an hour.
+It was 1976 and he hired me for $3.33 an hour.
 I was 18 years old and not only did I find my niche, I was in my glory!

 For the next four years, I did it all.
 No, really …

 I. Did.
 It.
 All.

 I drove the hearse with the, ah hem, “client” riding in back.
 I picked up bereaved families in the Herson’s new ’76 silver Cadillac.
 I set up chairs, greeted guests, and picked up new caskets for delivery to Herson’s.
 I vacuumed the chapel, washed cars, and mowed the Herson’s lawn at their fine home near Cayuga Lake, one of the renowned Finger Lakes of upstate New York.

 I picked up the deceased right where life had ended for them.
 It was a grandpa who fell asleep watching a Yankee game on his couch and never woke up and then an elderly lady in her nursing home bed.
 Sadly, on some days, it was a young dad in the morgue following a tragic auto accident and Cornell students who’d chosen to end it all in the gorgeous gorges of Ithaca.